-You may have heard about some new public access requirements that will soon be coming from US Federal Government research funding agencies, based on a directive issued by the White House Office of Science and Technology Policy (OSTP) in August, 2022.
-Sometimes referred to as the “Nelson Memo” (because it was issued by Dr. Alondra Nelson, Deputy Assistant to the President and Deputy Director for Science and Society, and at the time acting director of OSTP), the memo is titled “Ensuring Free, Immediate, and Equitable Access to Federally Funded Research” and directs federal agencies to develop or update their public access policies to ensure that the publications and supporting data resulting from federally funded research is made available to the public “without an embargo on their free and public release.”
-A Frequently Asked Questions document issued by the White House in December 2022 provides more detail on these new policies and their implementation.
+You may have heard about some new public access requirements that will soon be coming from US Federal Government research funding agencies, based on a directive issued by the White House Office of Science and Technology Policy (OSTP) in August, 2022 [Internet Archive link].
+Sometimes referred to as the “Nelson Memo” [Internet Archive link] (because it was issued by Dr. Alondra Nelson, Deputy Assistant to the President and Deputy Director for Science and Society, and at the time acting director of OSTP), the memo is titled “Ensuring Free, Immediate, and Equitable Access to Federally Funded Research” and directs federal agencies to develop or update their public access policies to ensure that the publications and supporting data resulting from federally funded research is made available to the public “without an embargo on their free and public release.”
+A Frequently Asked Questions document issued by the White House [Internet Archive link] in December 2022 provides more detail on these new policies and their implementation, and this page on the science.gov site has information specific to each funding agency’s requirements and processes.

 What does it mean for you as a Duke researcher?
 Here are some key things to know:

-- The new policies haven’t taken effect yet.
+- The new policies haven’t taken effect yet, but will soon.

 -

 - The OSTP memo directs all agencies to publish their policy and implementing provisions no later than the end of 2024, with an effective date no later than one year after that.
-So some of these policies may not take effect until the beginning of 2026, though many agencies are likely to issue their guidance and implementation plans well before then.
+So some of these policies may not take effect until the beginning of 2026, but you should begin planning now for how to comply with them.

 - The OSTP memo directs agencies to ensure the same outcome, but recognizes that one size does not fit all, and that different disciplines and research practices will require different processes.
 Each agency is directed to develop a policy and process relevant to their funding area, and to coordinate with each other and avoid unnecessary complexity.